Newborn and After Birth Care

 Limit your visitors.
 Suggest friends visit when you get home.

 How long is my stay in hospital?

-Most mothers and babies are ready to go home on the 2nd or 3rd day after birth.
+Most parents and babies are ready to go home on the 2nd or 3rd day after birth.
 If you want to go home earlier, please discuss this with your nurse.
 If there are any concerns about your health or the health of your baby, you or your baby may need to stay longer.